symphonylyh/3D/Reconstruction3D/notes/agisoft_metashape_guide/agisoft_metashape_guide.md

 Date: 03/2021

+## Overview

+* Step 1: Use the folder structure provided in [template folder](../../metashape-workflow).
+For example, suppose we have 40 rocks in the RR3 category, we will create 40 subfolders under `RR3/` naming from `1` to `40`.
+Copy and paste from the given [batch job template folder](../../metashape-workflow/RR3/1).
+* Step 2: Export camera images and put under each rock's subfolder.
+Use [rename_images.py](../../metashape-workflow/rename_images.py) if you want to have cumulative count of the image name index.
+* Step 3: Use the provided [U-2-Net-Rock](../../../U-2-Net-Rock) to generate rock masks.
+Call the [inference script](../../../U-2-Net-Rock/u2net_test.py) and specify the image folder.
+Use [gather_images.py](../../metashape-workflow/gather_images.py) if you want to collect all the images and masks for training purpose.
+* Step 4: Follow the workflow described in this guide to reconstruct the model of each rock.
+Open the `reconstruct.psx` and import photos.
+Then load the `batch.xml` to run the next steps described below.
+* Step 5: After successful reconstruction of all rocks, use [metashape_batch_export.py](../../metashape-workflow/metashape_batch_export.py) to export the FBX models and textures.
+* The next steps are described in the [synthesis workflow](../../../Synthesis3D/notes/synthesis-workflow/synthesis.md) section.

 ## Notes

 *  Insert images in Typora: when we need to insert a lot of images/screenshots into .md file, Open Typora -- File -- Preferences -- Image -- Select "Copy to current folder" or "Copy to custom folder", and choose "Use relative path if possible".